aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 ```

-In the last stage, you bring in other bounded contexts and consumers.
-Here you might need to know if and what types of therapy are required and where those will occur.
-We may have follow-up appointments and reminder details.
+Finally, in the last stage, we bring other bounded contexts and consumers.
+Here we might need to know if and what types of therapy are required and where those will occur.
+We may have follow-up appointments and reminders details.

-**Stage 3**
+### Stage 3

 ```json
 {
    ...